-What is the performance management in the office-based and remote contact center?
+What is the call center performance management in the office-based and remote contact center?

-Performance management in a contact center is the ability to identify, track, solve and enable changes in the employee’s professional behavior, whether remote or office-based work.
-Whatever you do in your contact center, the final result of every manager’s actions must imply the principle – “What is good for my contact center and a company”.
+Call center performance management in contact center is the ability to identify, track, solve and enable changes in the employee’s professional behavior, whether remote or office-based work.
+Whatever you do in your contact center, the final result of every manager’s actions must imply the principle – “What is good for my contact center and the company”.

-These days, performance management looks more challenging than a few years ago.
-Complexity triggered by the remote and hybrid working environment, changes in the economy, etc.
+These days, call center performance management looks more challenging than a few years ago.
+Complexity triggered by the remote and hybrid call centre environment, changes in the economy, etc.

-For managers, it means the inability to see, track, and be directly involved in productivity, working habits, communication, in real-time.
-Actually, that’s not the real cause of low performance, and here’s why.
+For managers, it means the inability to see, track, and be directly involved in agent productivity, working habits, and communication in real-time.
+Actually, that’s not the real cause of low contact center performance, and here’s why.

-Hint: There are a lot of proven ways to improve your agent’s performance before you start to apply new trends for testing.
+Hint: There are a lot of proven ways to improve your agent’s performance and call center performance management before you start to apply new trends for testing.
 Most of them are in this article.

-The danger of trends in performance management – you know this or you’re done
+The danger of trends in call center performance management – you know this or you’re done

 On the internet, there’s a lot of hype about innovations.
-Obviously, you met new ways to improve agents’ performance - the blue pill.
+Obviously, you met new ways to improve agents’ performance and the overall contact center performance - the blue pill.
 The problem with them is obvious – they’ve never been tested.
 Just think for a minute about it.

-If these trends aren't producing any kind of result in contact centers.
+If these trends aren't producing any kind of result in inbound call centers.
 How do they help you?
 You certainly don't want to be the company that tests these hype trends on your employees.
 You want to achieve proven and workable methods.

 Of course, if the trends are proven by the tests and substantial results in successful slash contact centers.
 Have a logical sense for applying in your company, and employees’ feedback is positive.

-What do managers exactly need to do to keep a high level of performance?
+What do managers exactly need to do to keep a high level of contact center performance?

-It’s no matter how good you are as a leader or you have a personality that drives people and employees to follow.
+It’s no matter how good you are as a leader or if you have a personality that drives people and employees to follow.
 There’re techniques of management that even a person with a low personality can apply.
-As a result, you'll establish a strong performance policy in a contact center.
+As a result, you'll establish a strong call center performance management policy in a contact center.

-Focusing on the opportunities rather than problems of the team’s performance
+Focusing on the opportunities rather than problems of the call center performance management

 Here’s the viable info about how you can increase the revenue using opportunities.
 And you could even turn the problem into an advantage.
 So, without further ado let’s list them:

-- An unconditional success or failure in your or competitor’s company towards performance management;
+- An unconditional success or failure in your or competitor’s company towards call center performance management;

-For instance, those who had the cloud contact center software maintained their activity, even when offices shut down.
+For instance, those who had the contact center performance management software maintained their activity, even when offices shut down.

 Was it agent-friendly and acceptable to quickly hit the ground running?
-As a result, they’ve constantly generated the revenue while other companies scratch the surface struggling with on-premises?
+As a result, they’ve constantly generated revenue while other companies scratch the surface struggling with on-premises.

 - A gap between the current situation and the future of the industry.
-The modern contact centers, what are they?
+What the modern contact centers, and what are they?

 Definitely the minority of contact centers that have the highest level of security, both internal and external.
 And those who satisfy even the most demanding customers 24 hours a day.

 - Innovations in the processes such as contracting with customers.
-Blended teams that from outbound rapidly pivot and become inbound.
+Blended teams that from outbound rapidly pivot and become unbound.

-Working trends in your niche whether its sales or customer service, you need to take into account.
-For instance, when calling volume hits, the vast majority of contact centers are unable to process them and put customers in the long queue.
-Maybe it's better to have an automatic call distribution (ACD) or interactive voice response system (IVR), to reduce these picks?
+Working trends in your niche whether it's sales or customer service, you need to take into account.
+For instance, when calling volume hits, the vast majority of contact centers are unable to process them and put customers in a long queue.
+Maybe it's better to have an automatic call distribution (ACD) or interactive voice response system (IVR), to reduce these picks.

 - Changes in industry and market.
 The contact center market is evolving.
-Much of these changes come to change technology and other employees’ behavior.
-For instance, a flexible schedule becomes a norm because employees with children are unable to work from 8 AM till 5 PM.
+Many of these changes come to change technology and other employees’ behavior.
+For instance, a flexible schedule becomes a norm because employees with children are unable to work from 8 AM to 5 PM.

 - Demographics.
-Is your company capable to outsource some of the contacts with customers to foreign agents or not?
+Is your company capable to outsource some of the customer contacts to foreign agents or not?
 Maybe this is another advantage for you to increase the revenue while reducing salaries?

 As you may know, such niches as health, telecom, banking, supermarkets, and delivery experience much higher calling volume.

-On the contrary: luxury, real estate, and travel have a decline.
+On the contrary: luxury, real estate, and travel have declined.
 That means that economic conditions have changed the perception of people and their purchasing activities.

 Although many people think that setting goals is like marking the date on the calendar and outlining the date in the journal.
 That produces a low effect.
-What is effective is to follow consistency in setting in implementing goals.
+What is effective is to follow consistency in setting in implementing call center objectives.
 Here’s how it must really look:

 - First things first.
-What needs to be done towards the agent's performance to reach specific goals in this quarter, half of the year, and year?
-Consequently, consider goals such as the monthly revenue, the number of inbound and outbound calls, the number of agents, new business partners, type of work (office/hybrid/remote).
+What needs to be done towards the call center performance management to reach specific goals in this quarter, half of the year, and year?
+Consequently, consider goals such as the monthly revenue, the number of incoming calls and outbound calls, the number of agents, new business partners, and the type of work (office/hybrid/remote).

 - The second is the principle.
 The critical principle you need to apply is: "What is right for our contact center?", and based on the principle, you develop actions to improve our attendance policy, adherence to the schedule, productivity, competitiveness, etc.

-- Helping the entry-level agents, furnishing them with information about their activity, and checking their knowledge.
+- Helping the entry-level agents, furnishing them with information about their activity, and check their knowledge.
 Or it may be finding more companies for business relationships this year.

-- Anyway, the action plan must imply your best interest and not be vague regarding staff, activity, and management;
+- Anyway, the action plan must imply your best interest and not be vague regarding staff, activity, and call centre management;

-If the CEO or a manager of a company sets a direct goal, such as to hire 10 or 20 agents this year, improve attendance, knowledge, first call resolution, average answer speed, etc. The CEO or manager is responsible for this task.
+If the CEO or a manager of a company sets a direct goal, such as hiring 10 or 20 agents this year, improving attendance, knowledge, first call resolution, the average speed of answer (or average response time), average handle time (or average handling time), percentage of calls blocked, average after-call work time, average hold time, average resolution times, average call transfer rate, customer satisfaction scores, positive customer experiences, occupancy rate and other contact center metrics.
+The CEO or manager is responsible for this task.
 Or if they disagree to take the responsibility for these tasks, there are reasons for it that they can present.

 Of course, when the deadline comes, the CEOs check the implementation of the goal, asking the manager for the report.
 If every business would follow this rule, they would astronomically profit from it or at least tenfold as they have now.

 Hint: Check two times implementation of your goal.
-The first time on the halfway of the plan.
-And the second time at the actual deadline period.
+The first time on the halfway through the plan.
+And the second time at the actual deadline time period.
 The importance is hidden in the clear view of the picture, whether the change occurs or not.

 - Manager’s personal responsibility for communication.
-The other cause of lack of performance is concealed in the manager’s low responsibility for the communication between departments and agents.
+The other cause of lack of contact center performance management is concealed in the manager’s low responsibility for the communication between departments and agents.
 As soon as managers aren't checking the strong communication, the contact center applies the jungle law.

 However, the consequences are frightening when communication is low.
-It directly damages the performance of the overall company and the revenue.
+It directly damages the call center performance management of the overall company and the revenue.

 That’s both professional and fair.
 The manager and CEO can control communication, using authority to persuade or force employees to communicate and share the information.

-Of course, to bring this into fruition, everyone must report to the manager if this rule is broken by one of the employees, so the manager could make timely actions, like phone calls, chatting, or visiting a particular department slash person.
+Of course, to bring this to fruition, everyone must report to the manager if this rule is broken by one of the employees, so the manager could make timely actions, like inbound calls, chatting, or visiting a particular department slash person.

 Making 100% decisions that change your contact center for good or great

 Decisions are the only purpose you gather employees in the remote video conference or face-to-face.
-All other outcomes of meetings that boost your team’s performance are irrelevant.
+All other outcomes of meetings that boost your contact center performance management are irrelevant.
 Here’s how you make decisions:

 - During the meetings, it’s clear the name of the person or employees for carrying goals out;

-- The deadline of implementation of each goal;
+- The deadline for implementation of each goal;

-- The employees will be affected by the decision toward moving to goals.
+- The employees will be affected by the decision toward moving toward goals.
 Thus they must understand, apply, or at least not strongly disagree with the decision;

 - The name of employees that will be advised about the decision implementation, even if they’re not directly involved in the process.

-These rules build the structuring in your meetings and decision process.
+These rules build the structuring of your meetings and decision process.
 Failure to follow this pattern causes vague decisions, lots of talks, yet zero results.
-As a result, they are just wasting time instead of producing natural performance.
+As a result, they are just wasting time instead of producing natural contact center performance management.

-How to solve any kind of performance or other problems once and for all?
+How to solve any kind of call center performance management or other problems once and for all?

 Remember that solving problems does not create an opportunity, it prevents direct or indirect damage.
-And here are the workable tips on how to solve the performance problems once and for all:
+And here are the workable tips on how to solve the call center performance management problems once and for all: